 Any time that any field of the Terms & Conditions is updated in any language, a new version is created.
 Versioning for Terms & Conditions is at a global language level, not localized to individual languages.
 Therefore, you cannot have Terms & Conditions with 3 versions in English and 7 versions in French.

 Once you update any fields and press Save Changes, a new version is created for all languages.
 Therefore, when you are updating Terms & Conditions, be sure to update it in all necessary languages before pressing Save Changes.
 Refer to the following section to learn more about versioning.

 Once you’ve created Terms & Conditions, any of the fields can be updated, which will automatically create a new version of the content.
 All versions can be found in the Versioning tab.
 Any time a new version is created and published, all users must re-accept the Terms & Conditions upon the next log into the platform.

 Below, you will see the full Terms & Conditions version, including all acceptance messages, title, and text.
-To change in which language you’re viewing the version, use the Language dropdown menu in the top right corner of the Terms and Conditions.
+To change the language in which you’re viewing the version, use the Language dropdown menu in the top right corner of the page.